 ECCAI is Hiring

-Ethio-Canadian Cultural Academy is looking to hire 8 summer and part-time employees to support new immigrant children, youth and families to overcome isolation, and economic hardship during the covid-19 Pandemic.
+Ethio-Canadian Cultural Academy is looking to hire 2 part-time online instructor employees to support new immigrant children, youth and families to overcome isolation, and economic hardship during the covid-19 Pandemic.

 the Ethio-Canadian Cultural Academy